brian-moretti/RestApi-project/README.md

 ---

-`api/service-provided/{id}`: Return the services provided with the ID indicated.
+`api/service-provided/{id}`: Return the service provided with the ID indicated.

 JSON Response: